weareprestatech/hotpdf/README.md

 #### MemoryMap

 A memory map is the internal 2D matrix representation of a PDF page.
 The x values and y values in the matrix are positioned according to the bbox position.

-- ?
-So now, how does precision affect HotPdf?

-    In case there is a clash of character bboxes, precision makes sure that there's extra positions to put the character in.
-So, lower = better, but more memory and processing power is required for lower precisions.

 #### page (MemoryMap)